Faculty - Sociology

 Biography

-Professor Goetting joined the faculty of Adrian College in 2008 and currently serves as a Professor of Criminal Justice and Jurisprudence, as well as the Director of the George W. Romney Institute for Law and Public Policy.
+Professor Goetting joined the faculty of Adrian College in 2008 and currently serves there as a Professor of Criminal Justice and Jurisprudence and the Director of the George W. Romney Institute for Law and Public Policy.
+He also has a Prestige Faculty appointment with the University of Toledo College of Law.
+He serves as the faculty adviser to students enrolled in the Master of Arts in Criminal Justice/Juris Doctor joint degree program.
+His scholarship focuses on constitutional law and civil liberties.

-Professor Goetting has taught at three law schools, served as faculty advisor to The University of Toledo Law Review, and published dozens of writings on legal issues—primarily concerning the rights of the accused and freedom of expression.
+Professor Goetting has taught at three law schools, served as faculty advisor to The University of Toledo Law Review, and has published dozens of writings on legal issues, many dealing with freedom of expression and the rights of those accused of crimes.
+His work has been cited in leading law reviews and academic journals.
+For his publications on the Supreme Court's same-sex marriage cases, Professor Goetting won Adrian College's Creative Activity, Research, and Scholarship Award (faculty-wide for best contribution to one's field).

 Cedrick Heraux